kittrellr/my_project/README.md

 At this time, this code is not an open source coding.
 This project is for simulation and practice web app creation.

+# Thank you
+Dmitrii thank you for such a wonderful and helpful review!
+Your guidence and suggestions have added so much value to this project and my learning experience!